Murders of Aldo Donegani and Luisa De Leo: The judicial process

 For his part, Gatti declared himself innocent and the victim of an attempt to "frame" him, denying having ever been in Val Camonica in the days in question.
 He was supported in this by his own family.
 This was backed up by some newspapers which highlighted the presence of inconsistencies and gaps in the prosecutions case.

 The defence, represented by the lawyer Luca Broli, requested an immediate trial: the trial opened in mid-2006 before the Assize Court of Brescia and on 16 May 2007 Guglielmo Gatti was found guilty and sentenced to life imprisonment with three years of daytime isolation.
-The sentence was confirmed on appeal on 20 June 2008 and finally by the Supreme Court on 12 February 2009.
+The sentence was confirmed on appeal on 20 June, 2008, and finally by the Supreme Court on 12 February, 2009.
 In the reasons, although it was not possible to identify a certain motive, the judges hypothesized that Gatti could have vented in the crime the rancour and envy accumulated towards the varied and active existence of his uncles and flatmates, especially in comparison with his monotonous and solitary life.

 After the trial

 Although he has never stopped professing his innocence, Guglielmo Gatti (who is serving a life sentence in the Opera prison, dedicating himself mostly to studying and managing the prison's internal library) has refused over the years his lawyers' proposals to request a review of the trial.
 In 2019 he actually asked to be able to access the pardon, but the request was rejected.
 In 2021 he took advantage of some benefits to the prison regime for the first time.

-Since the sentence excluded Gatti from the possibility of inheriting from his uncles, the villa in via Ugolini in Brescia entered a "limbo", since for several years it was not clear whether it had passed to the De Leo family or to the State Property Agency.
-It thus remained substantially uninhabited for over 11 years, despite some attempts to sell it, even if only partially, at auction to collect at least part of the compensation that the nephew had been sentenced to pay to the rest of the family; the neglect caused a luxuriant weed to grow in the garden.
-In 2016 the building was also subject to an illegal occupation perpetrated by some associations and social centres, which had a family evicted from council houses settle on the raised ground floor the intrusion ended after a few days when the gas, electricity and water utilities to the house were disconnected.
-Eight people were sent to trial on charges of aggravated illegal occupation, damage and meeting without notice to the Police Chief; the trial ended in 2023 with the acquittal of six defendants for not having committed the crime, while the statute of limitations expired for the other two defendants.
+Since the sentence excluded Gatti from the possibility of inheriting from his uncle, the villa in via Ugolini in Brescia entered a "limbo," since for several years it was not clear whether it had passed to the De Leo family or to the State Property Agency.
+It thus remained substantially uninhabited for over 11 years, despite some attempts to sell it at auction to collect at least part of the compensation that the nephew had been sentenced to pay to the rest of the family.

+In 2016 the building was also subject to an illegal occupation perpetrated by some associations and social centres, which had a family evicted from council houses settle on the raised ground floor.
+The intrusion ended after a few days when the gas, electricity, and water utilities to the house were disconnected.
+Eight people were sent to trial on charges of aggravated illegal occupation, damage, and meeting without notice to the Police Chief; the trial ended in 2023 with the acquittal of six defendants for not having committed the crime, while the statute of limitations expired for the other two defendants.

 The complete transfer of the property to third parties was finally completed in 2017 and in 2023 the residence underwent a significant renovation.